NeshHari/XMonad/README.md

 ## Prerequisites
 The following guide requires the latest/git version of XMonad to be installed to avert recompilation errors from missing dependencies.
 For compatibility with the stable version (>= 0.17), consider removing [disableEwmhManageDesktopViewport](https://github.com/xmonad/xmonad-contrib/commit/cf13f8f9a7acddc1134be3f71097633def1476a8) in xmonad.hs, which is unavailable in said version at the time of writing.

+## Recompilation Tips
-*Note: Ensure xorg-xmessage is installed to view compilation errors.*
+- Ensure xorg-xmessage is installed to view compilation errors
+- Ambiguity occurences can be combatted by renaming the namespace of the imported modules using the "as" clause
+    - For example, import ModuleA as MA, and calling the required functions/variables by prepending "MA."
+- Avoid mutual recursion (i.e., don't import from each other).
+If required, create a new module.

 # Setup
 ## Haskell Language Server (HLS) With Neovim